pluralsight/guides/draft/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 ```

 That's it!
 That's all the code you need to start using WebRTC's first API: getUserMedia().
-The code above gets a stream from your webcam and sets it as the video source.
+The code above gets a stream from your webcam and sets it as the video source using a bit of ES6 syntax as well.
 Try it out: you should be seeing a live stream of your beautiful self :)

 The second API that WebRTC uses is RTCPeerConnection, which is what's responsible for exchanging data between peers.
 Let's go ahead and add a second video element to our HTML file and add ids to differentiate between the two.